What is Residential Energy Efficient Property (REEP) Credit ?

 The federal government provides tax credits for homeowners to make energy-efficient home improvements.
 Homeowners can claim a federal tax credit for installing or repairing appliances designed to promote energy efficiency or make certain improvements in their homes.
 Geothermal, wind, solar and fuel cell technology are all eligible for residential energy efficient property loans.
 You may qualify for the Residential Energy Efficient Property Credit if you make energy-saving improvements to your home.
 This house does not need to be your main home, but the home must be located in the United States.

 According to the U.S. Department of Energy, you can claim REEP credits for geothermal equipment, solar and wind in both your main residence and second home.
 But fuel-cell devices only qualify if installed in your main residence.
 The maximum tax credit for fuel cells is $1,000 for every kilowatt.
 The Residential Energy Credit isn't just cash on hand, you can claim this credit on your annual tax return and it reduces the federal taxes you pay as a homeowner.
 The credit has been extended several times.
-You are eligible to reduce the amount of your taxes if you make energy-efficient home improvements before January 1, 2024.
+You are eligible to reduce the amount of your taxes if you make energy-efficient home improvements.
 It's especially important to take advantage of your home's energy-efficiency when you file this year.

 A taxpayer can claim a credit of 30% of the eligible expenses for the system that the U.S. Serves a residential unit located in the State which is owned and used by the taxpayer as a residence.
 Expenses in respect of equipment are treated as incurred on completion of installation.
 If the installation is in a new home, the "Put in Service" date is the date of occupancy by the homeowner.
 Expenses include on-site preparation, basic system installation or assembly for connecting a system in the home and for piping or wiring for labor costs.
 The additional amount can be carried forward to the next taxable year, if the federal tax credit exceeds the tax liability.